-For International Longevity Day on October 1, NOVOS released these 25 great tips to slow aging.
+For International Longevity Day on October 1, NOVOS released 25 powerful tips to slow aging.

 Recent studies suggest that these tips cannot only slow aging, but also partially reverse aging, making you grow younger.